 - For Pope Francis, that he may continue to encourage and challenge us (10-second pause for quiet prayer).
 Lord, hear us.

-- For the success of the Vatican conference on abuse, being held in Rome this week (10-second pause for quiet prayer).
+- For peace in Europe, especially between Ukraine and Russia (10-second pause for quiet prayer).
 Lord, hear us.

 - For all believers— that our trust in God’s providence may grow each day (10-second pause for quiet prayer).
 Lord, hear us.

-- For people who suffer fom depression — that they may receive the help they need (10-second pause for quiet prayer).
+- For people who suffer from depression — that they may receive the help they need (10-second pause for quiet prayer).
 Lord, hear us.

 - For all who are sick, that they may be healed by Christ, through the Church (10-second pause for quiet prayer).
 Lord, hear us.

-- For political leaders in Ireland and Britain, preparing for Brexit — that they may have the gift of wisdom (10-second pause for quiet prayer).
+- For those suffering because of COVID-19 — that God may comfort them (10-second pause for quiet prayer).
 Lord, hear us.

 Conclusion (by the Presider) Faithful God, we rejoice in the mercy you show your people: hear our prayers, that we may always give you glory, through Jesus Christ our Lord.
 Amen.